-Join Ben Long for an in-depth discussion in this video What are custom settings?, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video What are custom settings?, part of Nikon D5100 Essential Training.

 By now you've probably come to realize that your camera has a lot of…functions and features.…Many of these functions can be modified and customized through the use of custom settings.…For example, maybe you'd prefer your exposure compensation changes to go in full-…stop increments instead of one-third- stop increments, or maybe you want to be…sure that the autofocus assist light doesn't fire because you are shooting…somewhere that would be disruptive.…These are things that you can easily change through the use of custom settings, which…allow you to tailor your camera to your particular tastes and needs.…

 To change a custom setting, you go to the camera's menu, and Custom Settings get…their own dedicated menu--it's the one with a little pencil on it.
 And right at…the top, I've got an option to reset Custom Settings to factory defaults, and…then I've got all of my settings grouped into these categories, A through F,…Autofocus, Exposure, Timers/AE lock, Shooting/display, Bracketing/flash, and just…

 - Attaching a lens to a camera

 - Deciding how many batteries and media cards are needed

 - Changing ISO

 - Controlling white balance